openharmony/useriam_auth_executor_mgr/README.md

 ## Introduction

-As a basic component of the Identity & Access Management (IAM) subsystem, Authentication Executor Management (auth_executor_mgr) manages and schedules authentication resources in the system.
+As a basic component of the User Identity & Access Management (IAM) subsystem, Authentication Executor Management (auth_executor_mgr) manages and schedules authentication resources in the system.
 Currently, password authentication and facial authentication are supported.

 The user authentication unit on the device is called authentication executor.